griffinjmbur/griffinjmbur.github.io/_posts/2024-02-13-complex-surveys-2-blogpost.md

 ### Stratified random sampling as an improvement on simple random sampling

 Now we can move to the demonstration that this is an improvement on simple random sampling.
-We'll start by writing the TSS as a scalar multiple of the population standard deviation.
+We'll start by writing \\(SS_T\\) as a scalar multiple of the population standard deviation.

 \begin{align*}
 &1.
 (N-1)\sigma^2_\text{Y, adj.} = \sum_{h=1}^L \sum_{i=1}^{N_h} (y_{ih} - \hat{\mu}_\text{Y, h})^2 +